Ruhee405190/Spam-Detection-in-Blockchain-Transaction-Networks/README.md

 Checks Accuracy: The models are evaluated using accuracy, precision, recall, and F1-score to ensure they’re actually doing the job well.

-Visualizes the Findings: Charts and graphs help us (and you!) clearly see what’s going on inside the network.
+Visualizes the Findings: Charts and graphs help us and you clearly see what’s going on inside the network.